Classic Carrot Cake with Pineapple and Cream Cheese Frosting- – an easy and delicious cake to make for any occasion, including the holidays.

 - To this mixture add the flour and the baking soda.

-- Also, add the carrots mixture, pineapple and the walnuts.
+- Also, add the carrots mixture(do not drain the juices), pineapple and walnuts.

 - Pour the batter into the prepared baking dish and bake for 30-40 minutes until the top of the cake is set and a toothpick inserted into the center of the cake comes out clean.